Estimated reading time: 4 minutes

 The best solution to solve “cash flow crunch” is to inject more liquid cash into your cash flow process.
 If you don’t have cash on hand, we recommend applying for financing.
 A bank loan can provide excellent terms from a quality source of capital.
 Unfortunately, it can take several months to receive these funds and not many businesses may qualify (even if they are performing well).

 This is where factoring comes into play.
 Not only can we get you from application to funds receive in 7 to 10 business days, but we are owned by an FDIC-insured bank.
 This means you’ll recieve high quality service and resources paired with a strong stable source of capital

-Our experts understand the difficulties of these contracts and the intricacies of how election years, holidays, government shutdowns and even votes can delay payments.
+Our experts understand the difficulties of government contracts and the intricacies of how election years, holidays, government shutdowns and even votes can delay payments.
 By factoring government receivables, your business will have fast access to the capital owed to you through those government invoices.

 As a client of United Capital Funding, here’s how it works:

 - First, you fulfill the agreed-upon service or order of goods laid out in your government contract.

 - Then, generate an invoice for the total amount of the service provided and send copies to the government entity and United Capital Funding.

 - Our experts will verify the invoice, then wire a large percentage (typically 80%) of the invoice amount to your account, holding the remaining percentage (20%) until the government entity pays the full invoice amount to our secure lockbox.

 - Once the government entity pays the full invoice amount to our secure lockbox, our team wires the remaining percentage (less our fees) to your account.